tlevine/www.thomaslevine.com/content/!/open-data-plans/index.md

 ## What's in the portals?

-215/41f:om: Open data file format by portal over time 215/248:om: Socrata v GitHub
+### Socrata v GitHub
+GitHub has a pretty CSV table visualizer thingy that supports small CSV files.
+What proportion of Socrata tables are small enough to be supported by GitHub?

+### Compare official datasets to derived datasets
-215/424:om: Compare official datasets (data.json) and all of the datasets by portal
+The `data.json` file contains only the official datasets and the federated datasets.
+The search of the site contains all of the derived views.
+Let's compare these two to see what sort of data gets studied within the data portat.

+### Openness by department and city
 Some departments are more resistant to opening data.
 I'm told that the departments that are more political tend to be more resistent to opening data.
 I want to use open data release as an indicator of politicalness of a department, and I want to